pepmartinez/keuss-server/README.md

 ## REST API
 All the REST operations on all queues are locted under `/q` path.
 Also, all operations are protected with HTTP Basic Auth (see *configuration* above)

-### List backends: `GET /q`
+### List namespaces: `GET /q`
-Lists all queues on all backends.
+Lists all queues on all namespaces.
 Admits the following query parameters:
 * `array=1`: lists the queues in a format resembing an array (this is the one used internally by the web console)
-* `tree=1`: lists the queue in a format resembling a tree, or a hierarchy of backends
+* `tree=1`: lists the queue in a format resembling a tree, or a hierarchy of namespaces
-* `reload=1`: force a reload of the queue information on all backends before listing
+* `reload=1`: force a reload of the queue information on all namespaces before listing

-### List queues on backend: `GET /q/:backend`
+### List queues on namespace: `GET /q/:namespace`
-Lists all queues on the specified backend. *backend* corresponds to the *name* specified in the configurationAdmits the following query parameters:
+Lists all queues on the specified namespace. *namespace* corresponds to the *name* specified in the configurationAdmits the following query parameters:
 * `array=1`: lists the queues in a format resembing an array (this is the one used internally by the web console)
-* `tree=1`: lists the queue in a format resembling a tree, or a hierarchy of backends
+* `tree=1`: lists the queue in a format resembling a tree, or a hierarchy of namespaces

-### Status of queue: `GET /q/:backend/:queue/status`
+### Status of queue: `GET /q/:namespace/:queue/status`
 Get status of a single queue

-### Insert in queue: `PUT /q/:backend/:queue` or `POST /q/:backend/:queue`
+### Insert in queue: `PUT /q/:namespace/:queue` or `POST /q/:namespace/:queue`
 Inserts an object into a queue.
 All parameters in the querystring are passed to keuss' push operation as *options*:
 * `mature`: unix timestamp where the element would be elligible for extraction.
 It is guaranteed that the element won't be extracted before this time
 * `delay`: delay in seconds to calculate the mature timestamp, if mature is not provided.
 For example, a delay=120 guarantees the element won't be extracted until 120 secs have elapsed at least
 * `tries`: value to initialize the retry counter, defaults to 0 (still no retries).

-### Get/reserve from queue: `GET /q/:backend/:queue`
+### Get/reserve from queue: `GET /q/:namespace/:queue`
 Attempts a pop or a reserve on a queue.
 If there is no elligible elements the call would block indefinitely, or until *to* milliseconds elapse, or until a cancel operation is called
 Admits the following query parameters:
 * `to`: timeout in millsecs if the operation needs to block.
 Blocks indefinitely by default